ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/_index.md

 In OMD you find all the "official plugins" from [Monitoring-Plugins](https://www.monitoring-plugins.org/).

-Besides that, we at Consol developed a lot of other useful plugins, mostly required by our customers.
+Besides that, we at ConSol have developed a lot of other useful plugins, mostly required by our customers.

-All of these are also part of OMD.
+All of these are also part of [OMD](/docs/omd).